ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Use of JSON, CBOR or both

 A profile should specify whether CBOR, JSON or both may be sent.
-A profile should specify that the receiver can accept all encoding formats that the sender is allowed to send.
+A profile should specify that the receiver can accept all encodings that the sender is allowed to send.

 This should be specified for the top-level and all nested tokens.
 For example, a profile might require all nested tokens to be of the same encoding of the top level token.